mozilla-spidermonkey/spidermonkey.dev/port-proposal-template.md

 < your answer here >

-### Do you expect that changes will be needed to the JITs to support this architecture?
+### Do you expect that changes will be needed to the design or architecture of the JITs to support this architecture?
+Or would you be ok without JIT support?

 < your answer here >